2C-B

 - A threshold dose (one that can just barely be felt) is about 5 mg.
 An average dose is around 15-25 mg, and a strong dose is 25-45 mg.

-- At low doses (5-15 mg), 2C-B tends to produce mild mood enhancement that usually lacks significant cognitive or visual effects.
+- At low doses (5-15 mg), 2C-B tends to cause mild mood enhancement that usually isn’t very visual.

 - 2C-B is typically ingested orally and can take anywhere from 30 minutes to a full two hours to take effect.
 Due to its tendency to induce nausea, some people prefer to administer 2C-B rectally to avoid first-pass metabolism through the gut.